 How to Select a Film Editing School

 Opportunities to study film editing can be found at community colleges, art schools and the extension or film schools of 4-year universities.
+While associate's degrees are available, more intensive programs include pursing a bachelor's degree in fine arts or earning a graduate degree with a master's of fine arts.

-Film programs vary widely in the courses offered and in program requirements.
-For a student wanting a rounded education in film, finding a program that requires film history and scriptwriting may be useful.
-Students who want to focus exclusively on editing will be better served by programs with a more specific curriculum.
+- Students who want to focus exclusively on editing will be better served by programs with a more specific curriculum.

-Another consideration is the type and availability of internship opportunities.
-Internships in film editing provide students a chance to build a portfolio of work and meet film professionals.
-Some schools may be better located geographically or have built better relationships with companies and organizations that provide students with internship experiences.
+- Some schools may be better located geographically or have built better relationships with companies and organizations that provide students with internship experiences.